 STOP.
 BREAK UP WITH CARDIO.
 DO IT TODAY.

-CVT stops being effective for ANYTHING after 6 weeks.
+- Doing the same type of CVT stops being effective after 6 weeks.

-Your body stops losing any fat at all, and starts burning off muscle tissue.
+- Your body stops losing fat, because of your overall efficiency, and starts burning muscle tissue instead.

-Your cortisol (stress hormone) levels go up, decreasing your ability to recover, and increasing how fast you age.
+- Your cortisol (stress hormone) levels increase, which decreases your ability to recover, and increasing belly fat storage

 CVT is good for someone who has ZERO work capacity, and needs to start from the very bottom, but that person would never be able to do 45 minutes on an elliptical or treadmill.